tanguyvda/tuto-open-tickets/README.md

     - get session token
     - open the ticket

-we can clearly see that there is an issue with the session token, why can't we just use the same one each time we use the ticket ?
+That is not optimal.
+The obvious issue is coming from the session token.

-What we aim for is the following:
+What we aim for should be the following:

 - ticket 1
     - get session token